masmerise/livewire-toaster/README.md

 ## Usage

 Unlike many other toast implementations that are available, Toaster makes it very easy to dispatch a toast notification from either a standard `Controller` or a Livewire `Component`.
+You don't have to think about "flashing" things to the session or "dispatching browser events" from your Livewire components.
 Just dispatch your toast and Toaster will route the message accordingly.

 Toast away!